Best iPad for Interior Design

 There are a range of iPads that are ideal for interior designers to do their work.
 The iPad has completely unchained designers from working in a fixed place at their desk in order to create and modify designs in the software they use.
 Besides, users of iPads can utilize Augmented Reality technology to see house models and interiors in real-life environments or make use of the built-in LiDAR scanner to measure the room.
 And with a range of iPad sizes and options, the choice will depend on how the designer plans to use it, where they want to work and what kind of designs they work with most.

-The best iPads for interior design: the 12-inch iPad Pro, the 11-inch iPad Pro, iPad Mini, iPad Air, iPad 10.9 with Live Home 3D designs displayed on them.
+The best iPads for interior design with different projects created in Live Home 3D displayed on them.

 Pros